jordanchow1/farmboy_expansion/README.md

 # Farm Boy Market Analysis

-Comprehensive **demographic, geographic, and spatial analysis** of 51 Farm Boy grocery store locations across Ontario, Canad, with a **Geographic Control Layer** added to account for clustering and regional saturation effects.
+Comprehensive **demographic, geographic, and spatial analysis** of 51 Farm Boy grocery store locations across Ontario, Canada, with a **Geographic Control Layer** added to account for clustering and regional saturation effects.

 ---